fifolio/Intellivox/README.md

 - **Privacy Policy (📜)**: A comprehensive privacy policy will be provided to users, outlining the type of data collected, its usage, and how it will be protected.
 - **User Consent (✅)**: Users will be informed about data collection and processing practices, and their explicit consent will be obtained before interacting with Voxia

-Certainly!
-Here's the continuation of the "Challenges and Mitigations" section:

-## 7. Challenges and Mitigations 🛡️🛠️
+## Challenges and Mitigations 🛡️🛠️

 <img src="https://thumbs.gfycat.com/OldSadAmericanlobster-max-1mb.gif" width="100%" height="100%" />